UVADS/workflow-basics/docs/quickstart/targets.md

 tar_read(processed_data)
 ```

-**Executing the pipeline script:**

-You can run the pipeline using the provided `run_pipeline.R` script from the command line:
+For convenience, you can run the pipeline or specific target using the provided `run_pipeline.R` script from the command line:

 ```bash
 # Run all targets